Understanding energy metrics

 % rated E–G

-The share of BER-assessed homes in a county with an E, F, or G energy rating.
-These are the least efficient homes in the stock — they are typically older, poorly insulated, and most likely to benefit from retrofitting.
-A higher percentage means more homes with poor energy performance in that county.
+The share of BER-assessed homes in a county with an E, F, or G rating.
+These are the least efficient homes in the stock — typically older, poorly insulated, and most in need of retrofit work.
+A higher percentage means more poor-performing homes in that county.

 % rated A–B